SUPPORT HB2218 HD2 SD1: Empower Communities to Co-Manage ʻĀina

 HB2218 addresses a critical gap in Hawaiʻi’s ability to fulfill its constitutional duty to mālama ʻāina.
 While the Board of Land and Natural Resources bears this responsibility, it lacks the institutional capacity to effectively manage the vast lands and waters under its jurisdiction alone.
 Grassroots communities stand ready to partner in this stewardship, but no clear or consistent legal pathway exists for the Board to formalize such collaborations.
 By establishing an explicit and flexible framework for cooperative management—developed in partnership with the Department of Land and Natural Resources—this measure would finally authorize and empower community co-management, delivering transformative benefits to natural and cultural resources in service of the public trust and future generations.

-Sample testimony for HB2218 HD2
+Sample testimony for HB2218 HD2 SD1

 The Board of Land and Natural Resources is the primary entity tasked with carrying out the state of Hawaiʻi’s affirmative, constitutional duty to mālama ʻāina, or to care for the natural and cultural resources of our islands.
-However, the vast areas of land and waters under its jurisdiction and its own institutional limitations mean the Land Board simply cannot uphold this constitutional obligation on its own.
+However, the vast areas of land and waters under its jurisdiction and its own institutional limitations mean the Land Board simply cannot uphold this constitutional obligations on its own.
 Fortunately, grassroots communities throughout Hawaiʻi have long expressed their willingness to partner with the Land Board, to co-manage and steward the lands and waters that they are both intimately familiar with and deeply committed to, as dedicated tenants of their ʻāina.
 Unfortunately, however, no explicit or consistent legal pathway exists for the Land Board to enter into formal agreements that can facilitate such community partnerships, in furtherance of its and the state’s constitutional duties.

 This measure would accordingly establish a clear, explicit, and flexible framework for collaboration, itself developed in partnership between community organizations and the Department of Land and Natural Resources, that could provide transformative benefits to natural and cultural resource management throughout Hawaiʻi, for the benefit of the public trust, our ʻāina, and present and future generations.